Ce-Kw/satis/README.md

 https://ce-kw.github.io/satis/

+> Note: Satis website is served from the docs folder.

 ## Setting up this repository in your projects

 Add this Composer repository to your project's composer.json file, then you can require these private packages just like you would with one from Packagist.